AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

             BYOL can be implemented for software programs such as SQL Server and SharePoint that support License Mobility when ECS instances are created.

-        -   Windows operating systems
+        -   Windows operating system

             Windows [client access licenses \(CALs\)](https://docs.microsoft.com/zh-cn/windows-server/remote/remote-desktop-services/rds-client-access-license) do not support License Mobility.
 Therefore, existing Windows licenses cannot be used within shared hardware environments.
 You must deploy Windows operating systems within a dedicated physical environment, which can be an Alibaba Cloud dedicated host or an ECS bare metal instance.
-For more information, see the [dedicated host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS bare metal instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance family/Overview.md).
+For more information, see the [Dedicated Host documentation](/intl.en-US/Product Introduction/What is DDH?.md) and [ECS Bare Metal Instance documentation](/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance family/Overview.md).

             For this kind of ECS instances, Alibaba Cloud does not provide KMS, WSUS, or software technical support.
 You can contact Microsoft for software technical support.

-        -   BYOL implemented through SA is not supported and No SA
+        -   No SA or no support for BYOL implemented through SA

             This scenario is similar to the Windows operating system scenario.
 You can reuse software licenses that you have purchased and download and deploy software programs in a dedicated hardware environment.

     -   Redhat

         Red Hat provides the Cloud Access program.
-If your Red Hat subscription to be migrated uses Bring Your Own Subscription \(BYOS\), you can register with Red Hat Cloud Access.
+If your Red Hat subscription to be migrated uses Bring Your Own Subscription \(BYOS\), you can sign up with Red Hat Cloud Access.
 For more information, see [Enroll in the Red Hat Cloud Access program](https://www.alibabacloud.com/help/doc-detail/90933.html).

 -   Auto